Some of these Ancient India Cities Names which existed in India can be stated as under:

 Kalibangan – Kalibangan was a town situated in Hanumangarh district of Rajasthan.
 The town was located upon the banks of Ghaggar River.
 This ancient city of India, Kalibangan has been since long considered, as the third important city amongst all the excavated Harappan sites, under the Indus-Sarasvati Valley Civilization.

-Sravasti was a Buddhist religious and research centre, located in the Gonda district of Uttar Pradesh.
+Sravasti- Sravasti was a Buddhist religious and research center, located in the Gonda district of Uttar Pradesh.
 This ancient Indian city owns the supreme honor of sheltering Buddha for 24 rainy seasons in the Jetvana Gardens.

-Sagala is believed to be the modern day Sialkot, located in northern Punjab.
+Sagala- Sagala is believed to be the modern-day Sialkot, located in northern Punjab.
 Sagala is a part of the present day Pakistan.
-Sagala had once served as a great centre of trade and commerce, filled with promising business prospects.
+Sagala had once served as a great center of trade and commerce, filled with promising business prospects.

 Sitanagaram, again, was a small and humble and ancient site located in the Guntur district of India.

-Hansi is a town in the Hisar District of Haryana in India.
+Hansi- Hisar is a town in the Hisar District of Haryana in India.
 The ancient Indian city of Hansi was unique because it possessed as many as 5 gates to enter Delhi.
-They majestically incorporate the Delhi Gate at the East, Hisar gate at the West, Gosain gate at North-West, Barsi Gate at South and Umra gate in the south west direction.
-The most crucial trait of this town was that, the altitude increases gradually as one enters Delhi city from any of the gates.
+They majestically incorporate the Delhi Gate at the East, Hisar gate at the West, Gosain gate at North-West, Barsi Gate at South and Umra gate in the south-west direction.
+The most crucial trait of this town was that the altitude increases gradually as one enters Delhi city from any of the gates.

-Kalpi, an ancient city of India situated in the Jalaun district of Uttar Pradesh.
+Kalpi- Kalpi, an ancient city of India situated in the Jalaun district of Uttar Pradesh.
 This place seized stronghold from its sisterly counterparts.
 This was because Kalpi was conceived as the birthplace of sage Ved Vyasa, who had splendidly authored Mahabharata.
-The city of Kalpi is also renowned for its art of paper making.
+The city of Kalpi is also renowned for its art of papermaking.

-Bhinmal was a town situated in the Jalore district of Rajasthan and once served as the capital of ancient Gujarat.
+Bhinmal- Bhinmal was a town situated in the Jalore district of Rajasthan and once served as the capital of ancient Gujarat.
 The earlier name of Bhinmal was Bhillamala.
-In particular instances, Bhinmal was, also acknowledged as Sriaml.
+In particular instances, Bhinmal was, also acknowledged as Serial.